itech-magazine/jan2021/docs/pages/mds/application-programming-interface.md

 >Best Practice-2 : Descirbe API URLs with Nouns rather than verb

-First thing first, the base URL of an API should be simple, elegant should provide information what it is meant for.
+First thing first, the base URL of an API should be simple, elegant and must provide information about what it is meant for.
 Resources are the core of API and we work with resources or collections (group of resources) i.e. PAN is an resource.
 When we name a resource in API, nouns should be used instead of verb such as /pan/LIMCA2339l should give info about PAN number LIMCA2339l and when we are talking about collection such as /pans should provide a list of PANs.
-We should avoid /getPan etc. Collections should be plural nouns
+We should avoid /getPan etc. Collections should be plural nouns.

 >Best Practice-3 : Use meaningful response codes

 Response codes are the ones which provide proper closure to an API call.
-Providing meaningful response code step ups the experience of API operation.
-Every successful request should accompany **2XX** status code, every client error with **3XX** and server error with **5XX** HTTP Status Code
+Providing meaningful response code steps up the experience of API operation.
+Every successful request should accompany **2XX** status code, every client error with **3XX** and server error with **5XX** HTTP Status Code.

 >Best Practice-4 : Use Rate Limiting and Throttling